Lawyers for Multiple Vehicle Accident Injuries

 View live data from the City of Chicago regarding crashes that have occurred, including specific dates and information relating to the crash events.

-If you are suffering from a multiple car collision in the Chicago area, then it is crucial you call an accident attorney.
-Our attorneys at Susan E. Loggans & Associates can evaluate your case and see if you are entitled to compensation.
+If you or a loved one are suffering from a multiple-car collision in the Chicago area, then it is crucial you call an auto accident attorney.
+Our attorneys at Susan E. Loggans & Associates can evaluate your case and see if you are entitled to maximum compensation.

 Illinois attorneys at Susan E. Loggans & Associates are experienced in handling auto accident claims.
-Our attorneys have thirty years of experience and accept clients throughout Cook County and adjoining counties including Geneva in Kane County, Yorkville in Kendall County, Woodstock in McHenry County, and Kankakee in Kankakee County.
+Our attorneys have over 40 years of experience and accept clients throughout Chicago.